jpsdr/MKVToolnix-Windows-7/README.Windows.md

 =====================================

 There is currently only one supported way to build MKVToolNix for
-Windows: on Linux using a mingw cross compiler.
-It is known that you can also build it on Windows itself with the mingw gcc compiler, but that's not supported officially as I don't have such a setup myself.
+Windows: on Linux using a MinGW cross compiler.
+It is known that you can also build it on Windows itself with the MinGW gcc compiler, but that's not supported officially as I don't have such a setup myself.

 Earlier versions could still be built with Microsoft's Visual Studio /